 Kebabs are popular Middle East meat dishes cooked in grillers or skewers.
 They are commonly served with rich and tasty sauces.
 To serve vegan kebabs on your food trucks, you can substitute the meat with the following: courgette, jackfruit, potato, mushroom, and tofu.

 Pizza is very popular among American taste buds.
 Its combination of bitter, salty, sour, and sweet taste makes it very appealing to the palate.
 Vegan pizza is a delicious, guiltless idea that is easy to make.
 All you need is to top the crust with fruits and vegetable flavor then heat to make a delicious serving.
 Some unique pizza toppings you can use are butternut squash, cauliflower, cashew, hummus, guacamole, mushroom, shallots, and tomato.
 They can be best paired with plant-based cheese such as aquafaba mozzarella, cashew brie, chipotle cheese, and tofu gouda.

 Tacos are a popular Mexican dish that uses corn or wheat shells and tortilla wraps.
 They are a healthy food truck offering because they are rich in protein.
 They can also be served in controlled portions.
 Some famous ingredients for vegan tacos are asparagus, avocados, BBQ mushrooms, Cannellini beans, jackfruit, and quinoa mince.

 For more ideas on recipes you can twist to suit vegan cravings, you can also check our articles on The Most Profitable Food Truck Items and 10 Easy Dessert Ideas You Can Add to Your Food Truck Menu.
-And if you’re looking for an affordable truck to start your new venture, visit UsedVending.
-We have a wide range of mobile food trucks that are cheap and perfect for any food niche.
+And if you’re looking for a truck to start your new venture, visit UsedVending.
+We have a wide range of mobile food trucks that are perfect for any food niche.